denis-yuen/write_api_experiment/README.md

 - [GitHub token](https://github.com)

   Learn how to create tokens on GitHub [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 You will need the scope "repo".

+- A GitHub organization

+  Your GitHub token must have access to an existing GitHub organization.
+The Write API web service currently does not create GitHub organizations.
+The name of this organization must match the Quay.io organization.
 - [Quay.io token](https://quay.io)

   Learn how to create a token on Quay.io for your organization [here](https://docs.quay.io/api/) under the heading "Generating a Token (for internal application use)".
 You will need to provide these permissions: